 From now on, sex will have to be something that works around the demands of parenthood – when the baby is sleeping or staying at a grandparent’s house.
 Having children means sex becomes less spontaneous but it doesn’t have to be boring.

 Having a night (or two!) designated for sex can do wonders to get you both excited for that evening each week – by prioritising intimacy as an important part of your life together you’ll allow your relationship the time and space to thrive in amongst the craziness of childrearing.

-How to get the most out of your sex life after pregnancy and birth.
+How to get the most out of sex after having a baby.

 Don’t rush into it